mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    **Starting point bias (z)** is another type of bias in the model that appears even before the decision process starts.
+    <b>Starting point bias (z)</b> is another type of bias in the model that appears even before the decision process starts.
 This bias is independent of the specifics of the offer.
 </div>

 <div class="row">